 You may call the office at (248) 477-7375, Monday - Friday from 8:30 a.m. to 5 p.m. or send an email inquiry to firstname.lastname@example.org

-Currently, we accept cash, check, or money orders.
+We accept cash, check, credit card or money orders.

 The historic buildings are open for viewing on Tour Sundays.
 If you would like to schedule a tour for a group of 10 or more, please call the office at (248) 477-7375.